Update with pre-condition

 The first thing that needs to be done is to play out the script.
 This is done with the file distribution function.

-Upload any files with the file manager.
-Please note the pathes.
+Upload the script to the file manager.
+Please note the path.

 In the qbee app go to "Configure" and select "System->File Distribution".

 On the device tab select the group or device that is in scope.
-For more inofrmation please see the configuration documentation.
+For more information please see the configuration documentation.

 Start the actual file distribution definition:

 When does this file gets played out?

 qbee checks if the file exists in the defined destination.
 If not it will be transferred.
 Both the file in the file manager and the file on the machine have a hash.
 If the file manager file is replaced a new file distribution happens.
 Likewise, if the file on the target machine is changed this will also trigger a new file download and the changes will be overwritten with the original file from the file manager.

 In order to do anything with the script the optional "Command to run" function can be used.
 Here commands can be chained using "&&" and this opens up for a lot of complex options.
 In this case we only do one simple operation:

 chmod 755 /usr/local/bin/update-window-check.sh > /dev/null 2>&1 &

-Above different ideas for pre-condition scripts were given.
+Previously we discussed different ideas for pre-condition scripts.
 Here we want to give you three actual script ideas as a starting point to derive your own pre-condition.

-The following script checks if an environmental variale "update" is set to "1".
+The following script checks if an environmental variable "update" is set to "1".
 If true the update starts, otherwise it will not run.
-This can be used to set this variable from a webserver or C++ application on the device.
+This can be used to set this variable from a webserver or C++ application on the device (assuming it has a UI).
 So users can flag when they see a good window for an update period.
+For example a machine user knows the machine is turned off.

 #!/usr/bin/env bash CheckNamekEnv="update" CheckVarEnv="1" VarEnv=`printenv $CheckNamekEnv` if [ -n "$VarEnv" ]; then echo $CheckNamekEnv exist exit 0 if [ "$VarEnv" == "$CheckVarEnv" ]; then echo $CheckNamekEnv = OK else echo $CheckNamekEnv = FAIL exit 2 fi else echo $CheckNamekEnv not exist exit 1 fi